luozhaoyu/luozhaoyu.github.io/_posts/2015-09-08-google-datacenter-network.md

     * so that storage placement and job scheduling have little locality

 ### Evolution
+* traditional 4 post cluster: 4 cluster 512 * 1G, 512 racks, 40 servers/rack
+    * oversubscription is 10
+    * schedule for locality
+    * keep storage also local
 * FH1.0: the ToR switch radix is too small
+    * blocking means could not use full speed at a time, there is contention
 * FH1.1
     * buddy two ToR switches together
+        * could use two switches for bursting, bypass through the connected switch
     * The stage 2 and 3 switches within an aggregation block were cabled in a single block (vs. 2 disjoint blocks in FH1.0) in a configuration similar to a Flat Neighborhood Network
     * put FH1.1 and old Four-post cluster routers together, FH1.1 only handles intra-cluster traffic
     * *drawback*: external copper cabling